Our trails meander through forests, beside picturesque waterways and even over

 This area has 12km of trails suited to hikers of all ages.
 This diverse natural area supports a wide variety of ecological communities including a cold water stream, prairie remnants, a provincially significant wetland, oak savannah and mature mixed forest.
 Accessible from exit 509 at Hwy 401.
 Travel north on Cty Rd 30 and at Orland, turn west onto Goodrich Rd and travel for 2km.
 Phone: 613-394-4829

 This 392 hectare section of Crown land offers multi-use trails passing forests, grasslands, streams and a 5 acre pond that provides excellent habitat for a variety of wildlife.
-Accessible from County Rd 26 approximately 3km north beyond Hwy 401 to Carman Road.
-East on Carman and a right on Coltman Road.
-Drive 2km to a large parking lot on your right.
+Accessible from County Rd 26 approximately 3km north of Hwy 401.
+From the east, go north on Christiani/Coltman Road, 2km north of Hwy 401 to a large parking lot on your left.

 Phone: 613 475-0670

 This area offers a 2.5km marked hiking trail that weaves its way through mixed forest, carpets of ferns, rolling hills and a couple of interesting bridges.
 Accessible from the north side of the Proctor-Simpson Barn Theatre or the picnic shelter.
 It's on Cty Rd 30 just north of the town of Brighton.
 Phone: 613-394-4829

 This popular park along the north shore of Lake Ontario offers several flat trails.
 Presqu'ile shelters one of the most important wetlands in the province and its position under a major flyway makes it especially popular with birds and birdwatchers.
 Accessible from Cty Rd 2 about 4km south of the town of Brighton.
 Phone: 613-475-4324